-Rich people giving away money online is not a myth, it’s actually true.
+Rich people giving away money online is not a myth, it’s actually true - its happening right now.
 There are hundreds and thousands of rich people who help other people in need all over the world by donating money through sites like Just Giving and even PayPal.
-If you've got a legitimate need then you will get help from rich ordinary people.
+If you've got a legitimate need then you should get help from rich ordinary people.
 In this guide we look at the steps involved if you’re considering asking rich people for money online.
-As always it’s important to keep your expectations in check, the online requests for money could take months before you see any donation, there is also no guarantee whether you’ll get any money.
+As always it’s important to keep your expectations in check, the online requests for money could take months before you see any donation, also there is also no guarantee whether you’ll get any money.

 #1: Join Cyber Begging Sites